Wacky-Mole/WackySpawners/Thunderstore/README.md

 - minLevel (int): Minimum level for spawned monsters.
 - maxLevel (int): Maximum level for spawned monsters.
 - HitPoints (int): Hit points for spawned piece.
 A 0 is infinite, 400 is the standard health of a portal.
+- mob_target (bool) Determines if a mobs target this piece or not.
+Sets all three, m_randomTarget, m_primaryTarget, m_targetNonPlayerBuilt

 ### Credits: